Sloeštica

 Sloeštica (Macedonian Слоештица) is a small village in the municipality of Demir Hisar, in the area of Zeleznik, in the vicinity of the town of Demir Hisar.
 It used to be part of the former municipality of Sopotnica.

-The village is known for several distinguished members and a legend for the cavalry of Alexander the Great.

 Geography

 The village is located in the southwest part of the Municipality of Demir Hisar, on the right side of Crna River.
 The village is hilly, at an altitude of 770 meters.
 It is 50 km (northwest) away from the nearest major city, Bitola.

-The area around the village occupies an area of 21.4 km², with forests covering an area of 1,511 hectares, with arable land of 330 hectares, and 269 hectares of pastures.
+The area around the village occupies an area of 21.4 km2, with forests covering an area of 1,511 hectares, with arable land of 330 hectares, and 269 hectares of pastures.

 The climate in the settlement is mountainous.
 It is bordered easterly by the Plakenska Mountain.
 There are two rivers running through the village: Bela Reka (Golemacha) and Levacha.

 History

-In the 19th century, Sloeshtica was a Christian village within the Sanjak of Monastir of the sub-district (kaza) of Monastir of the Ottoman Empire.

 During the Ilinden Uprising, the village was attacked on August 18, 1903 by Turkish forces.
 Villagers Bogoya Ivanov, Nikola Talev and Stoycho Ristev were killed from the village, and Mets Stoyanov and Dole Ristev from Slepche died as chetas near the village.

 In October 1910 the village suffered during the disarmament action of the young Turks.
 A Bulgarian teacher in the village, Doychinov was arrested and jailed in the village of Pribilci.

-Legend

-The village is known for its legend for Alexander the Great.
-Namely, in the vicinity of the village, there is a rocky hill on which there are impressions from the hoof of the cavalry of Alexander the Great.
-These traces are seen in the area of Bela Reka, where the soldiers of Alexander cut wood (hazel) for the phalanx spears.

 Population

+In the 1467/1468 Ottoman defter, the village had 15 households, 1 widow and 1 bachelor.
+A majority of household heads bore Slavic names, while a third bore Albanian and mixed Slavic-Albanian ones.

-According to Vasil Kanchov in his Macedonia Ethnography and Statistics from 1900, there were 650 inhabitants in the village of Sloeshtica, in 90 houses, all Macedonian Christians.
+According to Vasil Kanchov in his Macedonia Ethnography and Statistics from 1900, there were 650 inhabitants in the village of Sloeshtica, in 90 houses, all Bulgarians.
 Following this, the secretary of the Bulgarian Exarchate, Dimitar Mishev, recorded in his book La Macédoine et sa Population Chrétienne a population of 720 inhabitants in 1905.

 During the second half of the 20th century, a number of the population moved from Sloeshtica, going from a medium to a small village.
 In 1961 the village had 746 inhabitants, and in 1994, 299 inhabitants.

 According to the last census of 2002, 221 inhabitants lived in the village, all Macedonians.